Multi Site Manager (MSM) enables you to use the same site content in multiple locations. MSM uses its Live Copy functionality to achieve this:

 /content/we-retail/au/en nodes.
 These are the live copies.

-Authors make changes to pages below
+Authors can change pages below

 When triggered, MSM synchronizes these changes to the live copies.

 The diagrams and descriptions in this section represent snapshots of potential live copies.
 They are not comprehensive, but provide an overview to highlight specific characteristics.

 When you initially create a live copy, the selected source pages are reflected on a 1:1 basis in the live copy.
 After this, new resources (pages and/or paragraphs) can also be created directly within the live copy, so it is useful to be aware of these variations and how they impact synchronization.
 Possible compositions include:

 The basic form of live copy has:

 Live copy pages that reflect the selected source pages on a 1:1 basis.

 When you create a live copy in AEM, you can see and navigate through the live copy branch - and use normal AEM functionality on the live copy branch.
 This means that you (or a process) can create resources (pages, or paragraphs, or both) inside the live copy branch.
 For example,